madfish-solutions/quipuswap-core-v2/test.md

 - 02_dex_core_admin_methods.spec.ts

+  1. `launch_exchange`:

+     -

+  2. `invest_liquidity`:

+     -

+  3. `divest_liquidity`:

+     -

+  4. `swap`:

+     -

-  1.  `set_admin`:
+  5. `set_admin`:

      - ✅ should fail if not admin is trying to setup new pending admin;
      - ✅ should setup new pending admin by admin.

-  2.  `confirm_admin`:
+  6. `confirm_admin`:

      - ✅ should fail if not pending admin is trying to confirm new admin;
      - ✅ should confirm new admin by pending admin.

-  3.  `add_managers`:
+  7. `add_managers`:

      - ✅ should fail if not admin is trying to add new manager;
      - ✅ should add one manager;
      - ✅ should remove one manager;
      - ✅ should add a group of managers;
      - ✅ should remove a group of managers;
      - ✅ shoud add/remove some groups of managers.

-  4.  `set_fees`:
+  8. `set_fees`:

      - ✅ should fail if not admin is trying to set fees;
      - ✅ should update fees.

-  5.  `set_cycle_duration`:
+  9. `set_cycle_duration`:

      - ✅ should fail if not admin is trying to set cycle duration;
      - ✅ should update cycle duration.

-  6.  `update_token_metadata`:
+  10. `update_token_metadata`:

       - ✅ should fail if not manager is trying to update token metadata;
       - ✅ should fail if pair not listed;